How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 2. Turn the Subject’s Face Towards the (Primary) Source of Light

 Make sure the subject is evenly lit.
 In a home setting, it is often easier to move the subject than the light source.
-For example, if your primary source of light is a window, the subject should turn towards the window.
+For example, if your primary light source is a window, the subject should turn towards the window.
 Otherwise, the other side of the subject’s face will get more light, and there will be shadows on the other side.

 3. Diffuse the Light